AUTOMATIC GEARBOX, ELECTRONIC LEVER

 In most road conditions you will encounter, you will not need to touch your lever again: the gears will change automatically at the right time and at the most suitable engine speed because the automatic system takes into account the vehicle load and road contour and adjusts itself to the particular driving style you have chosen.

-Note: with the engine running, the vehicle moving between 0 and 5 mph (8 km/h) and position N or R engaged, you must press the brake pedal to engage position D. This is useful during parking manoeuvres requiring a number of alternate forward and reverse movements.
+Note: with the engine running and the vehicle travelling at between 0 and 5 mph (0 and 8 km/h), in position N or R, it is necessary to depress the brake pedal to engage position D. This is useful during parking manoeuvres requiring a number of alternate forward and reverse movements.

 When driving, always leave the lever in position D, keeping the accelerator pedal lightly depressed to ensure automatic gear changes at a lower engine speed.